When to Harvest Kabocha Squash

 When to Harvest Kabocha Squash?
 Once you see the fruit on the plant you should wait 50 to 55 days to harvest Kabocha squash.

-How to Harvest Kabocha Squash
+How to Pick Kabocha Squash

 Be sure to harvest all Kabocha squash before the frost begins.
 Watch the vine daily for new squash that is ripe and ready to harvest.